3enedict/ignition/README.md

 ### Refactoring
 - More data-driven programming
+- Try loading shaders in a more friendly way
+- Add back VertexGroups

 ## Code layout
 - *lib.rs*: Home of the infamous **Engine** with it's configuration and constructors